LuisSevillano/luissevillano.github.io/_posts/2017-06-04-nbr-remote-sensing.md

       The same weekend that we launch this feature a new devastating fire was declared in Donana's Natural Park in southwest of Spain.
 We had to wait until new post-fire data was available to make the comparision and apreciate the fire magnitude.
     </p>
     <p>
-      Then was when we had the second chance to calculate the Normalized Burn Ratio (NBR) form Landsat 8 bands in Donana fire.
+      It was the second chance to calculate the Normalized Burn Ratio (NBR) index from Landsat 8 bands in Donana fire and estimate its magnitude.
     </p>
     <p>
       <a href="https://www.elindependiente.com/futuro/2017/07/24/asi-se-ve-donana-un-mes-despues-del-incendio-de-moguer/">Go to feature</a>.